Smart displays are on the rise.

 The Google Nest Hub supports a number of music streaming services, including Google Play Music and YouTube Music, Pandora, Spotify and Deezer.
 And as a bonus, you can pull up videos just by saying “Hey, Google, play a cat video.”
 You’d have to navigate to YouTube through a browser to do the same on the Echo Show.

 The Nest Hub has a seven-inch LCD display.
 Google hasn’t revealed its resolution.

 The screen comes with a feature called Ambient EQ which, when enabled, automatically adjusts the screen’s brightness to its environment.
 When I began testing the device, the colors on the screen looked a bit washed out.
 When I turned on Ambient EQ, however, everything instantly looked much better.
 Strangely, Ambient EQ was the only setting I couldn’t change with a voice command.

 The screen is so small, however, that it’s not something I’d ever use to watch a movie or TV episode.
 In a few YouTube videos, the people were so tiny that I could barely make out their facial expressions.

-In our last virtual assistant face-off, we found that Google Assistant was generally evenly matched with Alexa in a number of categories, including music and entertainment options, ordering food, online shopping (despite Alexa’s integration with Amazon), and smart-home control.
-Both assistants blew Apple’s Siri out of the water.
+In our last virtual assistant face-off of Alexa vs. Google Assistant, we found that Google Assistant was generally evenly matched with Alexa in a number of categories, including music and entertainment options, ordering food, online shopping (despite Alexa’s integration with Amazon), but Alexa was much better for smart-home control.

 Alexa has a slight edge in general knowledge (despite Google’s access to, well, Google), but can’t give directions, an area where Google (unsurprisingly) excels.
 That’s a big deal on the Google Nest Hub, as you can look up an address on the smart display, and then send Google Maps directions to your phone.